 Several crime prevention educational programs are provided to the University community throughout the year.
-Topics include personal safety, date rape, police services, crime prevention tips, and the Rape Aggression Defense (R.A.D.)
-System.
-Programs are accompanied by informational bulletins, posters, crime prevention books, and pamphlets that are posted around the University to promote campus crime prevention.
-Most information is targeted for a specific area or time frame, such as crime prevention tips for resident students, protecting employee property, and working in open areas where non-employees have accessibility.
+Topics include annual Title IX training for faculty, staff, student, and affiliates; sexual harassment training for faculty and staff, UMBPD Safe Walk/Safe Ride, Rape Aggression Defense (R.A.D.), and information about personal safety, date rape, police services, and crime prevention tips.
+The UMBPD and Title IX program provide targeted educational and awareness information on specific topics or for special audiences upon request.
+Many programs are accompanied by informational bulletins, posters, crime prevention books, and pamphlets that are posted around the University to promote campus crime prevention.
+Most information is targeted for a specific area or time frame, such as providing crime prevention tips for resident students, protecting employee property, and working in open areas where non-employees have accessibility.